Cheetah VS Lion: Comparing 2 of Africa’s Big Cats

 The most well-known difference between these big cats, lies in their physicality.
 Cheetahs are the fastest land animals on Earth, capable of reaching speeds of up to 120 km/h (75 mph) in short bursts over distances of 200-300 metres (218-328 yards).
 Their slim, aerodynamic build, lightweight bones, and long, muscular tails make them perfect for speed and agility.

 Cheetahs have an exceptionally flexible spine, which allows them to stretch their bodies further with each stride, increasing their speed and efficiency.
-Witness cheetahs run with Inverdoorn’s cheetah run.
+Witness cheetahs run with Inverdoorn’s cheetah run (an additional safari activity).

 Unlike other large cats, cheetahs have semi-retractable claws, which provide extra traction when sprinting, and black “tear marks” running down their faces that help reduce glare from the sun.
 Their enlarged nasal passages and lungs allow them to take in more oxygen, essential for sustaining high-speed chases.